Naengmyeon: In popular culture

 In the South Korean variety show Infinite Challenge, Park Myeong-su and Jessica, a former member of Girls' Generation, performed the song "Naengmyeon" which was named after the food.
 The song became a hit and received wide acclaim.
-The plot of the 2020 daily soap opera Brilliant Heritage revolves around a naengmyeon shop, among other riches owned by an 80-year-old man who marries a 33-year-old woman to spite his children.

 In politics

-During the first summit between North and South Korean leaders, Kim Jong-un and Moon Jae-in, Kim presented Moon with Pyongyang-style raengmyŏn as a gift.
+During the first summit between North and South Korean leaders Kim Jong Un and Moon Jae-in, Kim presented Moon with Pyongyang-style raengmyŏn as a gift.